Mode-Compensator for Precise Measurement of the

 It is intended to be used in combination with a measurement equipment as e.g., a computer with audio interface and an appropriate evaluation software.

 The usual method of measuring the frequency response of the Sound pressure level (SPL) of a loudspeaker chassis (device under test, DUT) uses time gating.
-The time window (time gate) in which the sound pressure is recorded is set such, that the reflections of the sound from the walls, which arrive after their distance depending traveling time are excluded from the measurement.
+The time window (time gate) in which the sound pressure is recorded is set such, that the reflections of the sound from the walls, which arrive after their distance depending traveling time and room modes (room resonances) are excluded from the measurement.

 The time domain measurement is then transformed into the frequency domain by an appropriate evaluation software in order to get the frequency response of the SPL.
 Because of the transformation the time window determines the achievable frequency resolution of the measurement.
 Time window and Frequency resolution are reciprocal parameters.

 In most laboratories the distance from the DUT to the next hard boundaries (walls. ceiling, floor) is below 2 meters.
 As the sound travels 343 Meters per Second, the first reflection from the wall arrives after about 11 Milliseconds.
 A corresponding time window set to 10 Milliseconds results in a frequency resolution of 100 Hz.